Clearance Barn Doors

 Invest in your home security

-When to replace your front door
+When should you replace your front door?

 Many homeowners inherited their front door when they purchased their home, and it may or may not reflect their personal style.
 As time goes by, a homeowner may take the door for granted instead of evaluating it regularly for maintenance or repairs.